ultimosparc/lfcs_exam/Essential_Commands.md

 You were free to use the tools you deemed right as assessment was proficiency based.

-I don't know how much has changed but practice was key. i.e. I set up various mail servers before finding an approach I was confident with.
+I don't know how much has changed but practice was key. i.e. I set up various mail servers before

+ing an approach I was confident with.